 record the breach in the inspection report;

-transmit the inspection report and the evidence collected to the port State competent authorities, which shall forward a copy of the inspection report and evidence to the SPRFMO Executive Secretary and to the flag Member or CNCP point of contact as soon as possible and no later than 5 working days;
+transmit electronically the inspection report and the evidence collected to the port State competent authorities, which shall forward as soon as possible and no later than 5 working days a copy of the inspection report and evidence to:

+the SPRFMO Executive Secretary; and

+the flag Member or CNCP point of contact.

 to the extent practicable, ensure safekeeping of the evidence pertaining to such alleged breach.

 If the breach falls within the legal jurisdiction of the Member or CNCP, in its capacity as a port State, the port State may take action in accordance with its domestic laws.
 The port State shall promptly notify the action taken to the competent authority of the flag Member or CNCP and to the SPRFMO Executive Secretary, who shall promptly publish this information in a secured part of the SPRFMO website.